zhaqenl/zhaqenl.github.io/en/src/clon.md

 <a name="what"></a> What is Clon?
 ---------------------------------

-Clon is an external Common Lisp library whose job is to track command-line options and do stuff with them.
-In comparison, Common Lisp doesn't have a built-in _intuitive_ library for handling command-line options, whereas, Python has one called the _getopt_ module.
+Clon is an external CL library whose job is to track command-line options and do stuff with them.
+In comparison, CL doesn't have a built-in _intuitive_ library for handling command-line options, whereas, Python has one called the _getopt_ module.

-Though later in the discussion of Clon, one might be thinking, as I am now, while writing this–Doesn’t Python have something like this?
+Though, later in the discussion of Clon, one might be thinking, as I am now, while writing this:“Doesn’t Python have something like this?”

 <a name="why"></a> Why use Clon?
 --------------------------------

-One of the main criterias that should be considered while writing code is its readability.
+One of the main criteria that should be considered while writing code is readability.

 Without Clon, in order to get what you need from the command-line, you’ll often be manually checking for an object’s membership among the arguments of the command-line, and even with decent code abstraction, code blocks could significantly be lengthier because of the explicit testings, and the additional code abstractions.
-You also might sacrifice a bit of code readability just for the sake of _having the job done._
+You also might sacrifice a bit of code readability just for the sake of _having the job done.™_

-With Clon, the user is provided more convenience in creating Common Lisp scripts that requires the user to process command-line options.
+With Clon, the user is provided more convenience in creating CL scripts that requires the user to process command-line options.
 It also equips the user with conveniences, like the trivial creation of a _help_ page.

 <a name="implementation"></a> Implementation
 --------------------------------------------

-The process of creating a Clon-powered Common Lisp script involves 2 main steps that needs to be done, _sequentially_.
+The process of creating a Clon-powered CL script involves two main steps that needs to be done, _sequentially_.
 The first is the initialization step, and the second one is the processing step.

 ### <a name="initialization"></a> The initialization step

 This first step is necessary as it will become the hat that the second step will pull its tricks from.
-This step requires the creation of two things–the _synopsis_ and the _context._ The _synopsis_ will become, sort of, like the Common Lisp return value, but sometimes, what we’re after is not the return value itself, but the side effect (like in a _defun_, the return value is the name of the function defined).
+This step requires the creation of two things–the _synopsis_ and the _context._ The _synopsis_ will become, sort of, like the CL return value, but sometimes, what we’re after is not the return value itself, but the side effect (like in a _defun_, the return value is the name of the function defined).

 One of the effects of creating a _synopsis_ is to become the script’s help page.
 Another one is to serve as the basis for where the _context_ comes from.
-Lastly, it implicitly dictates the bounds of our script, like the options our script supports, or if it supports one at all!
+Lastly, it implicitly dictates the bounds of our script, like the options our script supports, or if it supports one, at all!

 To walk through those steps in an example, here is a short program that uses Clon:

 ```
 (in-package :cl-user)
 (require "asdf")
-(asdf:load-system :net.didierverna.clon)
+(asdf:make :net.didierverna.clon)
 (use-package :net.didierverna.clon)

 (defsynopsis (:postfix "HOST")